 "In the beginning, God created the heavens and the earth.
 The earth was formless and void, and darkness was over the surface of the deep, and the Spirit of God was moving over the surface of the waters" (Genesis 1:1-2).

 In the beginning, there is God.
 God then creates the heavens and the earth.
-Some have tried to argue that verse two implies preexisting matter, a formless and void deep which God transforms into an organized universe.
-This isn't what the text says, however.
+Some have tried to argue that verse 2 implies preexisting matter before the initial act of creation, a formless and void deep which God transforms into an organized universe, but this isn't what the text says.
 It says that God created the earth.
 It then tells us that the earth was formless and void.
 The earth is something that we were literally just told that God created.
-The formless and void deep on which God will subsequently act is something that God brought into existence.
+The formless and void deep on which God will subsequently act is something that God first brought into existence.
 The fact that God continues to shape, form, fill, and bring additional order to the heavens and the earth does not contradict the fact that God first created them.
 Indeed, the fact that the earth was formless and void after God initially created it proves that there could not have been preexisting matter.
 If there was preexisting formless and void matter, and then God creates the earth with it, but it is still formless and void matter, what did God do?
 Nothing changed!
 Formless and void matter remained formless and void matter.
 No, the passage is clearly saying that God brought the substance of the heavens and the earth into existence where they did not exist before.
 God, by the power of His command, created the world from nothing.
 As the Psalmist declares:

 "The heavens are Yours, the earth also is Yours; The world and all it contains, You have founded them.
 The north and the south, You have created them" (Psalm 89:11-12).